KarenGoncalves/CustomSelection/README.md

 > bfl <- BamFileList(file.path(sampleTable$fileNameBam), file.path(sampleTable$fileNameBai), yieldSize = 20000)

 3. Use the package "GenomicAlignments" to count the number of reads aligned to each gene in the transcript database.
-Then, create a data frame of read counts per sampleExample for paired reads:
+Then, create a data frame of read counts per sample.
+Example for paired reads:

-> txMat=list()

-> for (i in names(bfl)){
+> txMat=list()\nfor (i in names(bfl)){

 > txMat[[i]] <- assays(summarizeOverlaps(tx, bfl[[i]], mode = Union, singleEnd=F, ignore.strand=F, fragments=T))$counts